Rebecca Yowler is not only the assistant librarian for research and instruction in Seymour Library, but is al...

 Office of Human Resources

 The Human Resources Office coordinates campus employment.
-The Office of Financial Aid notifies the Human Resources and Payroll Offices of those students with Federal Work Study or Campus awards, thereby establishing applicant priority.
+The Office of Student Financial Services notifies the Human Resources and Payroll Offices of those students with Federal Work Study or Campus awards, thereby establishing applicant priority.
 Students who are awarded campus employment as part of their financial aid are given first priority when filling student jobs.
-Students who are unsure if they have a work award should contact the Office of Financial Aid at 341-7149.
+Students who are unsure if they have a work award should contact the Office of Student Financial Service at (309) 341-7149.

-The process of obtaining a campus job begins with students using the online Job Bank system.
+The process of obtaining a campus job begins with students using the online Handshake system.
 Here, the student may complete an application, view available campus jobs, and submit an application for the jobs he/she may be interested in.